-Applied Calculus Online Course Info - Distance Calculus Online Accredited CourseIt is important that any Applied Calculus course you wish to take online, you need to make sure this course is from a regionally accredited college/university so that the credits you earn from this course will actually transfer to your home college/university.
+Applied Calculus Online Course Info - Distance Calculus Online Accredited CourseIt is important that any Applied Calculus - Calculus Survey course you wish to take online, you need to make sure this course is from a regionally accredited college/university so that the credits you earn from this course will actually transfer to your home college/university.

 Free courses available from the MOOCs (Massive Open Online Courses) like edX, Coursera, Udacity, Khan Academy, MIT Open Courseware, etc. are really excellent courses, but they do NOT result in transferrable academic credits from an accredited university!